datanav/docs/best-practice.rst

 -------
 Sesam is an Integration Platform using a unique Datahub approach for **collecting**, **connecting** and **sharing** data.
 With Sesam data can quickly be re-purposed, re-structured and used, without changing the systems that own the original data.
 In this way all the valuable data within your company will be available for the whole organization.

-Because Sesam has a unique approach for integrating data, there was a growing need for best practice to see how to best work in Sesam.
+Because Sesam has a unique approach for integrating data and is a very generic platform, there was a growing need for a best practice to describe and teach how to best utilize the great possibilities of Sesam.

 As the amount of data in a Sesam node grows, the need for an optimized dataset structure increases.
 Without proper structure, each added system results in more time spent on connecting and joining the corresponding raw data.